Positively Mindful

 Why

 Can I own and accept my mistakes, publicly, as a way of helping myself and others, accept our imperfections?
+What other gifts will that bring?

 How

-I like to proceed with a plan, based on purpose and pleasure.
-The purpose was clear — self acceptance, but the pleasure?
-Well I found it liberating to admit I get things wrong and also I worry, I make mistakes, get irritated and it’s not always easy to re-correct and forgive myself, returning to a balanced ‘mindful’ state.
-So the pleasure was — smiling and saying “today I have cocked up X and that’s OK!”
+l found it liberating to admit I get things wrong and also I worry, I make mistakes, get irritated and it’s not always easy to re-correct and forgive myself, returning to a balanced ‘mindful’ state.

 When, where?

 I would begin as I taught the evening’s meditation class.
 I shared three things I cocked up today (and that’s OK) and then one thing I was worrying about.
 I invited everyone else to do the same.
 At the end everyone could feel their shoulders relax and the atmosphere was completely different.
 We meditated in acceptance of our imperfections for the remaining 40 minutes.
+It was wonderful.

 ‘I’ became M.E